pfgithub/scpl/docs/actions/searchgiphy.md

 > This action requires that Shortcuts has permission to use [object Object].

+## description
+### summary
+Searches for GIFs representing the text specified using Giphy.

 ### usage
 `searchgiphy search=[string|text] showgifpicker=[string boolean|variable] wfgiphylimit=[string integer] selectmultiple=[string boolean|variable]`